-The Nominating Committee of our Board met four times in 2013 to conduct a self-assessed review of the Company's Board and discuss nominations for elections of directors for our 2014 Annual Meeting of Stockholders.
+The Nominating Committee of our Board met three times in 2014 to discuss nominations for elections of directors and for committee membership on our Board.
 The functions of the Nominating Committee include:

 - recommending to the Board the persons to be considered for nomination for election as directors at any meeting of stockholders and the persons (if any) to be elected by the Board to fill any vacancies on the Board; - determining the independence of any director or director nominee to our Board; - recommending to the Board the directors to be appointed to each committee of the Board; - reviewing and making recommendations to the Board regarding any stockholder proposals submitted to the Company pertaining to Board governance and directors; and - undertaking such other functions as are assigned to the Nominating Committee by the Board.